Additional Accessibility Guides

 Alt Text

-Enter an image description in the Alt Text field when uploading a new image:
+For graphics that present information, enter an image description in the Alt Text field when uploading a new image.

-Or, edit an existing image to add alt text by selecting the image and choosing Edit:
+Or, edit an existing image to add alt text by selecting the image and choosing Edit and typing a description of the visual information in the alt text field.

 Or, manually change the alt attribute in the Text/HTML editor: